 CURATED BY THOMAS SAUVIN

 Feng Li is the man of one series, White Night, which he has worked on for more than 10 years.
-All his talent, flair, and technique, are deployed in one and the same work, intimately tied to his daily life.
-If some practice photography as if it were hunting, one can say that Feng Li practices it more like calligraphy or morning taiji.
+All his talent, air, and technique, are deployed in one and the same work, intimately tied to his daily life.
+If some practice photography as if it were like hunting, one can say that Feng Li practices it more like calligraphy or morning taichi.
 Like a sportsman or musician who repeats a movement 100 or 1000 times, Feng Li takes daily pictures in Chengdu.
-Skilled at shooting very intuitive street photos, he wanders the city, delicately capturing the city’s human fauna in all its incredible postures.
+Skilled at shooting very intuitive street photos, he wanders the city, delicately capturing the city's human fauna in all its incredible postures.

 His photos tend to show chance encounters with an improbable cast of reality, its shopping streets, parks and restaurants.
-It seems that Feng Li is most at ease at close range rather than going on distant adventures, and it is almost in spite of himself that strange creatures find themselves stuck on his viewfinder.
+It seems that Feng Li is most at ease at close range rather than going on distant adventures, and it is almost in spite of himself that strange creatures find themselves stuck on his view finder.
 Feng Li has an eye only for the everyday and it is without effort that he discovers the most unusual scenes of the ordinary spectacle of life.
 Starlets in mini skirts, old ladies in fake fur, aimless street sleepers, a multicoloured parrot, he pins down unique characters who all, in their own ways, seem to play a part in the great fiction of ordinary life.